 5 Useful Tips on How to Manage Risk

-First and foremost, assess and understand the needs of any potential new resident pre-admission and complete a risk assessment: has the person fallen in the last year?
-How often?
-Has this impacted on mobility or daily routines such as washing, dressing, general self-care?
+Before a new resident joins your home, assess and understand their needs and complete a risk assessment.
+Has the person fallen in the last year and if so, how often?
+Has this impacted on mobility or daily routines such as washing, dressing, or general self-care?
 Are there inherent difficulties with mobility or balance?
 Are there visual or health problems which might augment the risk of falling?

 Have systems in place which safely store this information and make it easy to be shared.
-Try to avoid unnecessary repetition for the prospective resident of any information already shared at the initial assessment meeting: unless there is a change in circumstances, there should be no need for these questions to be asked again.
+Keeping information readily available will help you avoid unnecessary repeating questions for the prospective resident.
+Unless there is a change in circumstances, there should be no need for these questions to be asked twice.

 2. Share Information